RamboV/VMRayDefender/README.md

 ![15a](Images/15a.png)

-- Upload the downloaded zip package to the container and makes sure the name is not modified.
+- Upload the downloaded zip package to the container and make sure the name is not modified.

 - Check on `Overwrite if files already exist`, click on `Upload`.